Outline & key info

 Descend from refuge to Kasbah – 4 hours

 The Cicerone Guide to Trekking in the Atlas Mountains grades this trek as “strenuous”.

 Accommodation & venues

 Delegates are always delighted and surprised at the high standard of accommodation and venues that we use.

 Kasbah du Toubkal

-We spend 3 nights here in the lovely Berber suites (posh dorms!) centred around the main dining room, though the Kasbah has much more upscale accommodation options.
-Actor Daniel Craig (007) was a guest when we were here in 2014!
+We spend 3 nights here in the lovely Berber suites (posh dorms!) centred around the main dining room.
 The staff are lovely and the food is splendid.
 Read Reasonable Plans history of the Kasbah du Toubkal

 Mouflon le Refuge Toubkal